How to organize documents in a data room hero.

 Document management best practices

 Building the room is step one.
-Keeping it accurate and usable is the part most founders ignore.
+Keeping it accurate and usable is the part most businesses ignore.

 Version control